WICG/indexed-db-observers/README.md

 }
 ```

 By default, the observer is only given the keys of changed items and no transaction.
-If desired, you can include values for all `put` and `add` operations by using `includeValues`.
+ * If `includeValues` is specified, then values for all `put` and `add` will be included.
 However, these values can be large depending on your use of the IndexedDB.
-If you wish to manually read only the values you need, or know more about the state of the world, you can include a readonly transaction for every observe callback using `includeTransaction`.
-This creates a readonly transaction for the objectstores that you're observing every time the observer function is called.
+ * If `includeTransaction` is specified, then this creates a readonly transaction for the objectstores that you're observing every time the observer function is called.
+This transaction provides a snapshot of the post-commit state.
+This does not go through the normal transaction queue, but can delay subsequent transactions on the observer's object stores.
+The transaction is active duing the callback, and becomes inactive at the end of the callback task or microtask.

 #### Observer Function
 The passed function will be called whenever a transaction is successfully completed on the given object store.
 If the observer is listening to multiple object stores, the function will be called once per object store change.
+If a transaction doesn't make a change to the object store, then the observer is not fired.

+The function will continue observing until either the database connection used to create the transaction is closed (and all pending transactions have completed), or `stop()` is called on the observer.

 ###### `changes` Argument
 The **`changes`** argument is a JS array, with each value containing:
  * `type`: `add`, `put`, `delete`, or `clear`
- * `key`: The key or IDBKeyRange for the operation
+ * optional `key`: The key or IDBKeyRange for the operation (the `clear` type does not populate a key)
  * optional `value`: The value inserted into the database by `add` or `put`.
 Included if the `includeValues` option is specified.
 Example **changes** array:
 ```